sergif-github/Python-Course/03-Operators/01_arithmetic_operators.md

-## Module 3: Operators
+# Module 3: Operators

-### Part 1: Arithmetic Operators
+## Part 1: Arithmetic Operators

 Arithmetic operators are used to perform mathematical operations on numeric operands.

+### 1.1 Arithmetic operators

 Python provides several arithmetic operators for addition, subtraction, multiplication, division, and more.

-### 1.1 Addition Operator (+)
+#### Addition Operator (+)

 The addition operator (`+`) is used to add two numbers together.
 For example: